-Shareholder proposals to be presented at the next annual meeting of shareholders must be received by the Company no later than November 27, 2019, in order to be considered for inclusion in the proxy statement for the 2020 annual meeting of shareholders.
+Shareholder proposals to be presented at the next annual meeting of shareholders must be received by the Company no later than November 24, 2020, in order to be considered for inclusion in the proxy statement for the 2021 annual meeting of shareholders.
 Any such proposal should be addressed to the Company's President and mailed to 4370 Peachtree Road, N.E., Atlanta, Georgia 30319-3000.
-In accordance with the rules of the SEC, if the shareholder has not given a notice of a proposal to the Company by February 10, 2020, the persons appointed as proxies for the 2020 annual meeting of shareholders may exercise discretionary authority to vote on any such shareholder proposal.
+In accordance with the rules of the SEC, if a shareholder has not given notice to the Company of a proposal it intends to bring before the 2021 annual meeting by February 16, 2021, the persons appointed as proxies for the 2021 annual meeting of shareholders may exercise discretionary authority to vote on any such shareholder proposal.